This website was set

 willingness to work hard were of more importance, training was always available.

-The support from the wife didn't go amiss either!
+The support from his wife didn't go amiss either!

 After spending a few weekends in the workshop during the Autumn of 1982, a damp

-and cold November saw me attend my first meeting as a fully fledged team member.
+and cold November saw him attend my first meeting as a fully fledged team member.

 "The Diver"…getting under the car to drain the oil and drop the sump

 pan after each run.
-We did something rather terminal to the engine on the
+The teamdid something rather terminal to the engine on the

 Saturday night, so that was us done for the year.
-(I am sure it wasn't my
+(I am sure it wasn't his

 fault!)

 1983 saw the Challenger being campaigned for its 3rd year.
 1983 also saw it burn to the ground in Sweden.
-We then built the Corvette funny car (and debuted it at the Fireworks meeting) and raced the Fuel Altered for a meeting or two.
-Quiet a year, and I don’t think we had many weekends that year that didn't involve us working on the car.
+The team then built the Corvette funny car (and debuted it at the Fireworks meeting) and raced the Fuel Altered for a meeting or two.
+Quiet a year, and I don’t think the team had many weekends that year that didn't involve Chris working on the car.

-Work commitments, (work that paid the mortgage....) meant that I had to leave the team after the November meeting in 1984.
-It was the end of a very enjoyable time for myself, one that I look back on with many fond memories.
+Work commitments, (work that paid the mortgage....) meant that he had to leave the team after the November meeting in 1984.
+It was the end of a very enjoyable time for Chris, one that he look's back on with many fond memories.

 times; the fire in Sweden, the much loved car "Stardust" burning to

-the ground in a race against us, the death of Alan Herridge in a jet car crash
+the ground in a race against them, the death of Alan Herridge in a jet car crash

-at the meeting we debuted the Corvette and Alan Reitmasters crash that took his
+at the meeting they debuted the Corvette and Alan Reitmasters crash that took his

-life while racing against us at the Easter meeting in 1984.
+life while racing against them at the Easter meeting in 1984.

 Overall however,